aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/adar/blessing-for-adar-5781-and-the-world-thats-on-its-way-by-kohenet-ilana-joy-streit.html.md

 <div class="english" lang="en" style="font-size: 1.2em;">
 A blessing for us and the year ahead.
 Playful, powerful, hamentaschen-infused.

 [Please consider making a financial contribution to support further creation and sharing of Ilana’s creative work.
-Venmo to @Ilana-Streit.]
+You can see and hear more of Ilana's creative work on her <a href="https://www.patreon.com/ilanajoy">Patreon page</a>.
+Or to make a one-time contribution, <a href="https://venmo.com/u/Ilana-Streit">Venmo</a> (@Ilana-Streit).]
 </div>

 <hr />